 *Going swimming at Hendrecafn and doing a mile because you could not get out of the pool until you had achieved that goal!

-*Scoring my first goal.
+*Scoring my first goal in a football match.

 *The despair of the power cut, the snow and electricity going off at 17.45 every day – although we did have some time off school!

 *The traditional taking of the imaginary bus around the school with one of the kids who thought he was a double decker driver.